As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 Our Story Begins by Tobias Wolff

-I have been a huge fan of Tobias Wolff since reading That Room in lit class and I was thrilled to be gifted with this collection of short stories to read on Christmas Eve.
+I have been a huge fan of Tobias Wolff since reading That Room in lit class.
+I was thrilled to be gifted with this collection of short stories to read on Christmas Eve.
 Imagine my delight in finding a dog-centric story hidden in its pages.
 Telling the story of a man walking his late wife’s dog, it explores the idea of love, grief, forgiveness and finding joy through pain.
 Come for the dog story; stay for the rest of the collection showcasing the best of Wolff’s incredible work.

 All Dogs Go to Kevin by Jessica Vogelsang